Home

 5. Stop when your target node is marked as closed, or there are no more nodes to be marked as open.

 At this point, you should have a decent conceptual understanding of how the A* pathfinding algorithm can be adapted to a platform.
-This article is not a definitive work on the subject, rather it is a beginner’s guide of sorts.
+This article is a beginner’s guide of sorts.

 Remember that A* only finds the most optimal path.
 The graph search is only one piece of the puzzle.
 A* does not handle things like object movement, map changes, etc.